 - Fund a “People Driven” Jobs Program: Direct the $1.4 billion allocated for NYC Economic Development Corporation’s New York Works program into neighborhoods with the highest unemployment rates.
 Reinvest the billions of dollars spent by the City on economic development subsidies and financial incentives for wealthy corporations into job readiness and public education programs, including union-sponsored workforce development programs and apprenticeships.

 Commit to Job Equity: Include equity and diversity requirements into NYC Economic Development Corporation’s RFPs and RFQs to ensure that economically disenfranchised New Yorkers are prioritized, trained for, and hired into long-term, career oriented jobs.
-Companies receiving public subsidies should be required to fill and retain at least 50% of new or open positions from:
+Companies receiving public subsidies should be required to fill and retain at least 50% of new or open positions from communities with the highest unemployment rates, CUNY graduates, and NYCHA residents.

 Commit to Transparency and Accountability: Establish formal mechanisms to ensure corporate accountability, community oversight, and transparency.